MrCastro04/DevHub-Games-Test-Task/Horses Game/Assets/Assets Store/LPHorse_Version_2_9/Version_2_9/READ_ME.txt

 Several minor adjustments have been made.

 Textures and Materials:
-The Mane’s material can no longer be assigned separately and now is instead the same color as the tail/forelegs.
+The Maneâ€™s material can no longer be assigned separately and now is instead the same color as the tail/forelegs.
 Eye shading has been redesigned.
 Version 2.31 and earlier eye materials are not supported with version 2.9 Eye Albedo textures have increased from 2 to 8.